 AEMO then publishes details of any forecast LRC where the reliability standard may be breached.
-AEMO generally does not take any further action to ensure a response to any potential breaches of the reliability standard identified in the ESOO.3
+AEMO generally does not take further action to ensure a response to any potential breaches of the reliability standard identified in the ESOO.
+The purpose of the ESOO is to provide technical and market data that informs the decision-making processes of market participants, new investors and jurisdictional bodies as they assess opportunities in the NEM over a 10-year period.